 2. Shop around for the right mortgage

 Homebuyers have lots of mortgage options.
 One popular choice for first-time homebuyers are FHA loans, which have lower credit score and down payment requirements than some other loans.
 If you are an active duty member of the military or a veteran, look at the benefits of a VA loan.
-See our article on how to choose a mortgage for more advice on choosing the right mortgage for you.
+Learn more about types of mortgages you can use to buy your first home.

 3. Get pre-approved for a mortgage